Once seen, lexicological sexist hypocrisy cannot be unseen.

 I decide to expand on the transcending literality argument in the above proof and see where it lands but I’ve run out of cocktail napkins so this is less structured.

 Similarly, reasonable people, along with revered authors and content providers, use motherfuckery specifically to encourage strength and courage when approaching a story one has to tell.
 What’s wrong with that?
 Seems like a harmless contemporary update on the whole advice-to-young-writers gig.
-So what’s the harm?
+So what?

 Here is the so-what: Given our examination of the inherent sexism in the phrase, its leap to the broader positive contexts comes at a cost.